Configuring Advanced Features

 ACE Commands

-The following commands are currently supported by the ACE module:
+The commands that follow are currently supported by the ACE module.

 ACE table-diff